bene-ges/nemo_compatible/README.md

 ## Recipes
 - `scripts/tts/ru_ipa_fastpitch_hifigan/train.sh` - recipe for data preparation and training of Russian TTS (FastPitch + HifiGAN), using external G2P model.

+## Utilities
+- `scripts/tts/en_g2p_cmu/infer.sh` - example on how to run inference with English G2P model (converts to phonemes in CMU format).
+- `scripts/tts/ru_g2p_ipa/infer.sh` - example on how to run inference with Russian G2P model (converts to IPA-like phonemes).